alexandrovas/traefik-plugin-torblock/README.md

 # traefik-plugin-torblock

-Traefik plungin for blocking requests from TOR
+Traefik plugin for blocking requests from TOR